convergencelabs/convergence-client-javascript/src/docs/README.md

 # Introduction
-This is the API documentation for the Convergence JavaScript client.
-The main entrypoint is the [Convergence](classes/convergence.html) class which has several methods for connecting to the Convergence server.
-From there the [ConvergenceDomain](classes/convergencedomain.html) class will provide access to interact with the Convergence Domain and the various services it provides.
+This is the API Documentation for the Convergence JavaScript client.
+The main entry point is the [[Convergence]] class which has several methods for connecting to the Convergence server.
+From there the [[ConvergenceDomain]] class will provide access to interact with the Convergence Domain and the various services it provides.

-# Getting Started
+## Getting Started
-The example below shows the basics for connecting to the Convergence Service.
+The example below shows a simple use case: Connecting to a [domain](https://docs.convergence.io/guide/domain/overview.html), opening a [[RealTimeModel]] from the domain's [[ModelService]], and finally writing out the contents of that model to the console.

 ```Typescript
 import Convergence from "@convergence/convergence";